dominikkiese/PFFRGSolver.jl/README.md

 # Introduction

-The package PFFRG.jl aims at providing efficient state of the art implementations of multiloop solvers for functional renormalization group equations of quantum lattice spin models in the pseudo-fermion representation.
+The package PFFRG.jl aims at providing an efficient state of the art multiloop solver for functional renormalization group equations of quantum lattice spin models in the pseudo-fermion representation.
 It is currently applicable to Heisenberg spin models described by a Hamiltonian of the form

 <p align="center">
   <img src=https://github.com/dominikkiese/PFFRG.jl/blob/main/hamiltonian.png height="60" width="200">